Holidays Calendar for April 24, 2017

 • 1923 The Ego and the Id (Das Ich und das Es) by Sigmund Freud was first published in Vienna.
 This study outlines Freud's theories of the id, ego and super-ego.

-• 1905 Born: Robert Penn Warren, American author and poet, the receiver of the Pulitzer Prize for the Novel for his novel All the King's Men and the Pulitzer Prize for Poetry.
+• 1905 Born: Robert Penn Warren, American poet, novelist, and literary critic.
+He received the 1947 Pulitzer Prize for the Novel for All the King's Men and the Pulitzer Prize for Poetry in 1958 and 1979.

 • 1904 The ban within the Russian Empire on all Lithuanian language publications printed in the Latin alphabet was lifted after almost 40 years.

 • 1900 Born: Elizabeth Goudge, English author of novels, short stories and children's books.
-She is best known for her book The Little White Horse, that won her the Carnegie Medal for British children books.
+She is best known for her book The Little White Horse that won her the Carnegie Medal for Writing.

 • 1880 Born: Gideon Sundback, Swedish-American engineer and businessman, best known as the developer of the zipper.

-• 1877 Russian Empire declared war on the Ottoman Empire.
-The war lasted for one year, in its aftermath Bulgarian state was reestablished, Romania, Serbia and Montenegro de jure gained independence from the Ottoman Empire.
+• 1877 The Russian Empire declared war on the Ottoman Empire.
+The Russo-Turkish War lasted for one year and resulted in the victory of the Russian-led coalition.

-• 1852 Died: Vasily Zhukovsky, Russian poet, the leading figure in Russian literature in the first half of the 19th century.
+• 1852 Died: Vasily Zhukovsky, Russian poet, a leading figure in Russian literature in the first half of the 19th century.

 • 1845 Born: Carl Spitteler, Swiss poet, Nobel Prize laureate in special appreciation of his epic Olympian Spring.

-• 624 Died: Mellitus, the first Bishop of London, the third Archbishop of Canterbury.
+• 624 Died: Mellitus, the first Bishop of London in the Saxon period and the third Archbishop of Canterbury.
+He is venerated as a saint in several Christian churches.